carolinecolijn/ClustersCOVID19/singapore_serial_intervals_revised.md

 Notice that the serial interval gets longer if we include more cases per cluster (because the mixture of 4 pathways in Vink et al does not include longer transmission chains, which forces the assumption that everyone in the cluster was infected by the initial case, which in turn lengthens the estimated serial interval).
 We do not know the true infection pathways but it is reasonable not to constrain the model to enforce that most are infected by the first few cases.

-**The mean SI (using first 4 cases per cluster) is 4.166.** The standard deviation of the serial intervals is 1.057.
+**The mean SI (using first 4 cases per cluster, accounting for intermediates) is 4.166.** The standard deviation of the serial intervals is 1.057.

 #### Determining the confidence interval for the mean serial interval
 We need CIs for the mean.
 For this we use bootstrapping.
 The bootstrapping is done on the serial interval estimate with 4 cases per cluster and ordered by date of symptom onset.